gregparsons/rabbit-demo/readme.md

 # RabbitMQ Demo per Lapin

-This builds on the basic Lapin demo in a few ways:
+This has long since departed from the the basic Lapin and flatbuffer demos:
+- more realistically models microservices talking to each other
-- sends a strongly typed message
+- sends a strongly typed message from one to the other
-- serializes the message using flatbuffers or json
+- serializes the message using flatbuffers (or json)
 - stamps each message with a uuid
 - includes the docker run script to run a local broker